FallingSnow/sdm/README.md

 # Servo Display Manager
 A themeable login/display manager for wayland sessions using Mozilla's Servo browser.

+**Servo Display Manager is a work in progress, it doesn't work yet**

 ### Goals
 * A high performance, light-weight display manager
 * The ability to swap in and out different HTML & Javascript login themes